Surfactant – groundbreaking for preterm babies

 The company was founded in Parma in 1935 when Giacomo Chiesi, a chemist who dreamed of researching, bought Laboratorio Farmaceutico Parmense and began his adventure as an entrepreneur.

-In the early forties, the laboratory began to expand and sell its products abroad, exporting medicines to Eritrea and Austria.
+In the early forties, the laboratory began to expand and sell its products abroad and exporting medicines to Eritrea and Austria.
 But in 1944, the war reached Parma, and a part of the company was destroyed in a bombing raid, stopping all activity until the end of the war.

 When the laboratory resumed its activities after the war, the first scientist was hired, and Chiesi launched its first penicillin-based ointment.
 At the time, Giacomo Chiesi was thinking of buying some land to build a real factory.
 The new pharmaceutical factory was launched in 1955, had 50 employees and manufactured a comprehensive range of successful drugs.